Road Safety in Fethiye and driving in Turkey

-Turks drive on the right side of two-way roads.
+If you wander "what side of the road do they drive" then please notice that Turkey driving side is right one of two-way roads.
 Ask passengers to remind you of this every time you set off and when you are turning at an intersection.
 You should always remember to look left, then right and then left again when you are walking across the street if there are no traffic lights close by.

 Seatbelts and child restraints

-Seatbelts must always be worn when driving.
+Seatbelts must always be worn when driving in Turkey.
 All passengers in the car must also wear seatbelts.
 Children under age 12 must, height 135 cm and weight 36 kg should be in a child restraint on the backseat.

 You should familiarise yourself with the Turkish road signs in Turkey and make sure you obey them.
-Please notice that unlike in Europe the traffic in the roundabout does not have right of way.
+Please notice that unlike in Europe the traffic in the roundabout does not have right of way without a sign.

 Where the centre line marking on the road is a single broken line, vehicles may cross the line to overtake when it is safe to do so.
 If the centre marking has two lines you must not overtake if the line closest to your vehicle is unbroken.
 If the centre marking has one solid line you are not allowed to pass the vehicle ahead.

 Speed limits are strictly enforced in Turkey.
-The speed limit is the maximum speed permitted on that road and you must not drive above the speed limit at any time.
-Some roads do not have visible speed limit road signs, but speed limits still apply.
+The speed limit in Turkey is the maximum speed permitted on that road and you must not drive above the speed limit in Turkey at any time.
+Some Turkish roads do not have visible speed limit road signs, but speed limits still apply.
 You should be especially careful in residential areas and in school zones.
-The speed limit for urban areas is 50 km/h, rural areas 90 km/h and motorways 120 km/h.
+The speed limits in Turkey - for urban areas is 50 km/h, rural areas 90 km/h and motorways 120 km/h.

 Alcohol and drugs

 Driving under the influence of drugs or alcohol is extremely dangerous and Turkey has very serious penalties if you are caught doing this.
-In Turkey you are not permitted to drive a car if your blood alcohol level is 0.05 per cent or higher.
+In Turkey you are not permitted to drive a car if your blood alcohol level is 0.05 per cent or higher if you drive alone but in case there are other people with you in the car then your blood alcohol level should be absolute zero.
 In Turkey, those found driving through Turkey while drunk can either be fined or jailed depending on the nature of the offence.
-Driving after taking drugs that affect your ability to drive is illegal and penalties are severe.
+Driving in Turkey after taking drugs that affect your ability to drive is illegal and penalties are severe.

 No mobile phones

 You are not permitted to use a handheld mobile phone when driving in Turkey.
 This includes making or receiving calls, texting, playing games or web browsing.
-Please use headset while driving through Turkey.
+Please use headset while driving in Turkey.